anlgncr/DelayedCall/README.md

 # DelayedCall
-This library lets you delay funtion calls
+This library lets you delay function calls